Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

 The weight $\gamma$ of the lemma above called the (normalized) \emph{spherical root} of $X$, by \cite[\S 3.1]{SV}.
 Correspondingly to the three cases, we will say that the spherical root is of type $T$, $N$ or $G$.

-I caution the reader that this is not the standard normalization of spherical roots in the theory of spherical varieties (e.g., as in \cite{Luna}), and it also differs from a different normalization that appears in \cite{KnAut}; however, I will call $\gamma$ the spherical root, unless there is a danger of confusion, in which case the adjective ``normalized'' will appear.
+I caution the reader that this is not the standard normalization of spherical roots in the theory of spherical varieties (e.g., as in \cite{Luna}), and it also differs from yet another normalization that appears in \cite{KnAut}; however, in this paper I will call $\gamma$ the spherical root.

-\begin{corollary} If the spherical root is of type $G$, all $B$-orbits are of rank one. \end{corollary}
+\begin{corollary} The spherical root is of type $G$ if and only if all $B$-orbits are of rank one. \end{corollary}